moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE_UPDATE {#message-subscribe-update}

-A subscriber issues a `SUBSCRIBE_UPDATE` message to a publisher requesting a modification to the end of an existing subscription.
+A subscriber issues a `SUBSCRIBE_UPDATE` message to a publisher to request a modification to the end of an existing subscription.
 One common type of modification is unsubscription.